The first step in any successful project is drawing up a game plan with a clear objective. It's one of the reasons marketers love creative briefs.

-Whether you’re a consultant pitching a creative brief to a client, or a project manager presenting a brief to your team, it can be helpful to start by speaking with project stakeholders.
-These discussions will help you drill down on the company mission, project goals, and challenges your team faces.
-Then you’ll be able to write a compelling brief that focuses on what’s really important to your company or client.
+Whether you’re a consultant pitching a creative brief to a client, or a project manager presenting a brief to your team, start by speaking with the project stakeholders.
+These discussions will help you understand the company's mission, project goals, and challenges your team faces.
+Then, you’ll have enough information to write a compelling brief that focuses on what’s really important to your company or client.

-Once you’re fully informed and ready to write, use these seven helpful steps to draft a solid brief in a short amount of time.
-If you’re still having trouble organizing your thoughts, I've included a fill-in-the-blank template to help you in the sixth step.
+Once you’re fully informed and ready to write, use the following steps to draft yours.
+To make it even easier, I've included a fill-in-the-blank template in the last step.

 How to Write a Creative Brief

-- Write about the brand and its background.
+Write about the brand and summarize the project’s background.

-1. Write about the brand and the project’s background.
+2. Write about the brand and summarize the project’s background.